sprockeelsd/GiL/README.md

 This file calls the functions from the gecode_problem.cpp file.
 It can be used to test the problem in c++ before using it in Lisp.

 ***Makefile***
 The makefile allows to compile and run the problem in command line, or to compile it into a dynamic library to be used in Lisp.
 The different targets are explained in the Makefile itself.
-A CMakeList also exists, though it might need modifications to run.
+A CMakeList file also exists, though I don't use CMake so it might need modifications to run.
 There is currently no dll target because OpenMusic on Windows does not support a 64 bit version of Lisp, making it incompatible with Gecode.
 However, it is fairly straightforward to compile the dynamic library for Windows as well.

 ### Sources folder
 This folder contains the Lisp part of the GiL framework.
 It is intended to be used in OpenMusic, but should be useable in other Lisp programs relatively easily.